 Host Your Own Party

 The Fourth of July can be a dangerous time to drive, even if you’re clear-headed.
+Family gatherings are common during this holiday, and having a few drinks is often part of the festivities.
+However, moderation is key.
 If you don’t want to be on the roads that night, become the host for a local party.
 Having a Fourth of July bash at your home means you don’t have to drive at all.
 As a good host, you might also want to consider keeping an eye on those guests who are drinking and consider arranging for an Uber or taxi service to get them home if they end up not being in a condition to drive.

 If you’re driving to a party and don’t plan to drink, remember that your ride home can be a potentially dangerous one, even if you’re sober.
 You might not have had anything to drink, but that doesn’t mean others on the road did the same.
 On your way home after the party, it’s important to: